- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-Newton Old Town Hall has not told us if they are fully wheelchair friendly.
+No, Newton Old Town Hall is not wheelchair friendly.

 Yes, Newton Old Town Hall have stated they are pushchair friendly.